seemoo-lab/ubicomp19_zero_interaction_security/Visualization/README.md

 ## License

-The code is licensed under the GNU GPLv3 - see the [LICENSE.txt](https://dev.seemoo.tu-darmstadt.de/zia/evaluation-public/blob/master/LICENSE.txt) for details
+The code is licensed under the GNU GPLv3 - see [LICENSE.txt](https://dev.seemoo.tu-darmstadt.de/zia/evaluation-public/blob/master/LICENSE.txt) for details